Paddy Glynn: Early life

 Glynn was born on 25 August 1855 in Gort, County Galway, Ireland.
 He was the third of eleven children born to Ellen and John McMahon Glynn; his father ran a large general store.
 His younger brother was Joseph Glynn.
 Glynn received his initial schooling in Gort from the Sisters of Mercy.
 In 1869, he began boarding at Blackrock College on the outskirts of Dublin, where he won prizes in French, Latin and Greek.
 He left school in 1872 and began reading law, serving his articles of clerkship with a local solicitor James Blaquiere.
 Glynn enrolled at Trinity College Dublin, graduating Bachelor of Arts in 1878 and also attending the King's Inns in preparation for a career as a barrister.
 After a period in London at the Middle Temple he was called to the Irish Bar in April 1879.

 Move to Australia

 In 1880, Glynn emigrated to Australia, initially settling in Melbourne.
 He struggled to find work as a barrister, but did find the time to publish a pamphlet on Irish nationalism.
 He eventually took up a position as a travelling salesman, selling life insurance and Singer sewing machines.

 Glynn moved to Kapunda, South Australia, in 1882 to open a branch of the Adelaide law firm Hardy & Davis.
 His aunt Grace Wallsh had migrated to South Australia in the 1860s and was a member of the Sisters of St Joseph of the Sacred Heart.
 In 1883 he became the editor of The Kapunda Herald, a position he would hold until 1891.
-Glynn was admitted to the rolls of the Supreme Court of Australia in 1883 and bought out his Adelaide partners in 1886.
+Glynn was admitted to the rolls of the Supreme Court of South Australia in 1883 and bought out his Adelaide partners in 1886.
 He moved to Adelaide himself in 1888 and established a practice on Pirie Street.